 Audiences and platforms

-Digital influencers play an increasingly important roll in the life sciences and healthcare industries.
+Digital influencers play an increasingly important role in the life sciences and healthcare industries.
 They are also referred to as digital opinion leaders or DOLs.
 Digital influencers in life sciences are often healthcare providers, medical, scientific or public health experts who engage in digital and social dialogue about scientific, medical and healthcare related topics.
 However, non-HCPs such as industry analysts, journalists patient advocates, current or former patients and caregivers can become digital influencers in the healthcare space as well.

 Digital influencers are a fairly new phenomenon in the life science industry.
 While various use cases have been established, e.g. listening to digital influencers to understand their scientific point of view and sphere of influence, many questions about when, why and how to best identify, prioritize and engage digital influencers are still being explored by life science companies.